 Again, there are different versions of this one, but the objective remains the same.
 You receive an email that looks like it came from PayPal (with all the logos and fonts just right), but it says there is a problem with your account, and you need to click the link to verify it or fix it immediately.
 You click the link and are taken to a fake website that mirrors PayPal, you enter your credentials or other private information, and now the hackers have it!
 Sometimes they promise to waive fees or other freebies to get you to click, but don’t fall for it; it’s a scam.

-What to Do and How to Avoid PayPal Account Scams
+How to Avoid PayPal Account Scams

 It’s important to note that if you see a link on the page of an email, that text can easily be faked and actually take you to an entirely other location.
 So, never trust the text you see.
 Instead, hold your mouse over the link to see where it really goes.
 PayPal will never ask you to provide your login credentials except on the login page.
 Sometimes to panic users, hackers will use language like “your account is about to be suspended” in hopes that you will click without thinking.
 Instead log into your account from a new browser window and check on things that way.